SheepMan/nachos-eclipse/README.md

 }
 ```

-To use a different scheduler have your test code override
+As you'll notice the class that contains these tests is extended from the
+nachos.tests.unittest.TestHarness class.
+If you'd like your tests to use a
+different scheduler you can simply override the getScheduler() method in your
+derived class.

 ```java
 protected static Class<? extends Scheduler> getScheduler() {